Compulsory figures: Execution of figures

 The highest quality figures had tracings on top of each other; their edges were placed precisely, and the turns lined up exactly.
 The slightest misalignment or shift of body weight could cause errors in the execution of figures.
 American figure skating champion Irving Brokaw insisted that form was more essential to the production of figures than the tracings themselves because the skater needed to find a comfortable and natural position in which to perform them.
-He expected skaters to trace figures without looking down at them because it gave "a very slovenly appearance", and recommended that they not use their arms excessively or for balance like tightrope walkers.
+He expected skaters to trace figures without looking down at them because it gave "a very slovenly appearance" and recommended that they not use their arms excessively or for balance like tightrope walkers.
 Brokaw wanted skaters to remain upright and avoid bending over as much as they could.
 Brokaw also thought that the unemployed leg, which he called the "balance leg", was as important as the tracing leg because it was used as much in the execution of a figure as the tracing leg.
-The balance leg also should be bent only slightly, since he believed bending it too much removed its usefulness and appeared clumsy.
+The balance leg should also be bent only slightly, as he believed that bending it too much would remove its usefulness and make it appear clumsy.